argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 outputs = model.generate(**encoding, max_new_tokens=30)
 output_text = tokenizer.decode(outputs[0])
 print(output_text)
-# Yes it is because toads are a sub-classification of frogs.
+# Yes it is, toads are a sub-classification of frogs.
 ```

 ### Direct Preference Optimization